 Halloween celebrations are similar to an annual mass wedding party which is celebrated on October 31st.
 In this celebration, people will come out of their homes at night wearing scary costumes and accessories.

 At first glance it seems that this behavior is intended to scare other people on Halloween night but that is the situation.
-Halloween celebrations are a culture that was often carried out by Christians in ancient times around the 7th century AD.
+Where the word halloween comes from Halloween celebrations are a culture that was often carried out by Christians in ancient times around the 7th century AD.

-Where the word halloween comes from
+Where the world halloween

 The word Halloween is actually an abbreviation of All Hallows Evening, meaning the night of all saints.
 So one day before the feast of the saints which falls on November 1, the night before is celebrated Halloween Two centuries later, namely the 9th century AD, the influence of Christian culture spread to Celtic lands with its distinctive Samhain festival.